Monetization

 Like any subscription-based membership, it’s common to have more than one subscription option to be financially accessible to all and offer different levels of commitment.
 You might have a Tier 1 subscription for around $10 a pop that offers early access to episodes, extended episodes, and access to past archives.
 And then a Tier 2 subscription that offers all that plus access to a private community and exclusive merch.

-9. Do freelance work
+10. Do freelance work

 To find clients, you’ll need to put yourself out there and reach out to companies and individuals you want to work with.
 We also suggest connecting with other freelancers in your niche to keep an ear out for open gigs.
-It’s also key to know your rates (and that means knowing your worth!)
-Consider your expertise, experience and years in the industry to pre-determine your rate, but also keep in mind that you might need to be flexible depending on the opportunity.
+It’s also key to know your rates (and that means knowing your worth).
+Consider your expertise, experience, and years in the industry to pre-determine your rate, but also keep in mind that you might need to be flexible depending on the opportunity.

-Make meaningful connections with both prospects and other creators, because at the end of the day, you’re in the people business and you never know who might pass your name along.
+Start by making meaningful connections with both prospects and other creators, because at the end of the day, you’re in the people business and you never know who might pass your name along.
 It might feel uncomfortable at first, but to land the gigs you want, you’ll need to make your value known and take time to penetrate your field.

-The ideal situation is this: you have a well-branded website that shares a bit about yourself, your expertise, and your credentials, a page that showcases your services and your rates, a portfolio of past work, and testimonials from happy clients.
+After you’ve freelanced for some time, you’ll have a well-branded website that shares a bit about yourself, your expertise, and your credentials, a page that showcases your services and your rates, a portfolio of past work, and testimonials from happy clients.
 This will help you close the deal, and with platforms like Squarespace, building your own website is easy as pie.

 Sometimes you’ll have four gigs at once, other times you might have no work at all.
 During the lull, we suggest using that time to research the companies you want to work for and the right person to speak to.
 In a personalized message that includes your portfolio, let them know that you are actively looking for freelance opportunities as well as the value you can bring to the table.

-10. Offer your time
+11. Offer your time

 If you like working with people, offering 1:1 consulting services can be a great way to earn money online.
 It’s more time-consuming than automating your knowledge in something like an ebook or online course, but many find working with real clients to be very fulfilling.